derplarsen/confluentNoInternet/README.md

 This will install all of the rpms from inside the packages folder.

-After the packages are installed, follow the the steps starting at the zookeeper section:
+After the packages are installed, the following steps should be performed for a single node POC install.. they are selectively lifted from this reference document:

 https://docs.confluent.io/current/installation/installing_cp/rhel-centos.html#systemd-rhel-centos-install